 4. Back pain –

-Back pain is another serious condition that can severely limit a person’s ability to engage in normal daily activities and maintain full time employment.
-Back pain is a prevalent condition among the population, especially construction workers and other physical laborers.
+Back pain is another serious condition that can severely limit a person’s ability to engage in normal daily activities and maintain full time employment. pain is a prevalent condition among the population, especially construction workers and other physical laborers.
 Many people fail to have it treated before it turns serious.
 Severe stomach pain, unexplained weight loss, and high fever are common symptoms of severe back pain.

 If you are experiencing any of these symptoms, you should contact your doctor.
 Regular checkups with your physician will help detect any underlying conditions that may be treatable.
 Your physician will recommend an appropriate treatment plan depending on the type of back pain you experience to help reduce its effect on the body.